fprime-community/fprime-workspace-image/README.md

 ## How to Use this Repo

-1. Clone this repo, giving the new repo a descriptive name for the workspace image to be created
+1. Fork this repo, giving the new repo a descriptive name for the workspace image to be created
 1. Edit the `docker-compose.yml` file and update the `image:` entry to reflect the workspace image to be created
 1. Add Ansible Galaxy packages to the `requirements.yaml` file as needed for the playbook
 1. Add new Ansible plays to the `playbook.yaml` file to implement the workspace